-Net cash provided by (used in) operating activities was \$38.2 million, \$(33.0) million and \$74.5 million for the years ended December 31, 2009, 2008 and 2007, respectively.
+Net cash provided by (used in) operating activities was \$62.0 million, \$38.7 million and \$(33.0) million for the years ended December 31, 2010, 2009 and 2008, respectively.
 The two most significant items causing the variability in these reported amounts were asbestos-related cash flows (including the disposition of claims, defense costs, insurer reimbursements and settlements and legal expenses related to litigation against our insurers) and IPO-related costs in 2008.
-For the years ended December 31, 2009, 2008 and 2007, net cash paid (received) for asbestos liabilities, net of insurance settlements received, was \$19.7 million, \$21.8 million and \$(22.5) million, respectively.
+For the years ended December 31, 2010, 2009 and 2008, net cash paid for asbestos liabilities, net of insurance settlements received, was \$11.4 million, \$19.7 million and \$21.8 million, respectively.
 For the year ended December 31, 2008, cash paid for IPO-related costs were \$42.4 million.
 Additionally, in the year ended December 31, 2008, cash paid for legacy legal settlements were \$11.7 million.
-Excluding the effect of asbestos-related cash flows, IPO-related costs, and legacy legal settlements, net cash provided by operating activities would have been \$57.9 million, \$42.9 million and \$52.0 million for the years ended December 31, 2009, 2008 and 2007, respectively.
+Excluding the effect of asbestos-related cash flows, IPO-related costs, and legacy legal settlements, net cash provided by operating activities would have been \$73.4 million, \$58.4 million and \$42.9 million for the years ended December 31, 2010, 2009 and 2008, respectively.
 Other changes in operating cash flow items are discussed below.

 - Ÿ Funding requirements of our defined benefit plans, including both pensions and other post-employment benefits, can vary significantly among periods due to changes in the fair value of plan assets and actuarial assumptions.
-For the years ended December 31, 2009, 2008 and 2007, cash contributions for defined benefit plans were \$8.3 million, \$6.4 million, and \$8.7 million, respectively. - Ÿ In 2009, \$7.9 million of cash payments were made related to the Company's restructuring initiatives. - Ÿ Changes in working capital also affected the operating cash flows for the years presented.
-We define working capital as trade receivables plus inventories less accounts payable. - Working capital, excluding the effects of acquisitions and foreign currency translation, decreased \$10.3 million from December 31, 2008 to December 31, 2009 and increased \$30.5 million from December 31, 2007 to December 31, 2008.
-These changes were primarily due to changes in inventory levels and trade receivables due to variations in sales volume.
+For the years ended December 31, 2010, 2009 and 2008, cash contributions for defined benefit plans were \$12.1 million, \$8.3 million, and \$6.4 million, respectively. - Ÿ For the years ended December 31, 2010 and 2009, cash payments of \$16.3 million and \$7.9 million, respectively, were made related to the Company's restructuring initiatives. - Ÿ Changes in working capital also affected the operating cash flows for the years presented.
+We define working capital as trade receivables plus inventories less accounts payable. - Working capital, excluding the effects of acquisitions and foreign currency translation, decreased \$18.7 million from December 31, 2009 to December 31, 2010 and decreased \$10.3 million from December 31, 2008 to December 31, 2009.
+These changes were primarily due to decreases in inventory levels as a result of inventory reduction programs.